hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Informers often with a gang combine
 >
-> 'Gainst publicans, and thus obtain the fine.
+> Against publicans, and thus obtain the fine.
 >
 > One hires a room and holds a dance, in fact
 >
-> 'Tis done to prove the breaking of the act;
+> It is done to prove the breaking of the act;
 >
 > One pays his money at the door, that he
 >